Teaching, Learning, and Teacher Education, PhD

 View the University’s Academic Requirements for PhD Degrees.

-The total course units for graduation is 10 beyond the master's degree.
+The program requires a minimum of 12 course units beyond the master's degree.

 |EDUC 726||Doctoral Foundations of Teaching and Learning||1|